adamyap78/adamyap78.github.io/index.md

 layout: default
 ---

-# Adam Yap

-This is the professional online home for Adam Yap.
-This may be useful if you're interested in working with Adam in some way.

-## About Me

 I'm a Founder (Healthengine, GPsite, ADP, Caloriestory, Neospace)  who loves helping Founders.

 I love the messy, chaotic, stressful, rewarding, intense and  profound experience of being a Startup Founder.
 I love working with great people on interesting problems.
 Adding disproportionate value is very rewarding.
 Helping people makes me happy.
 So does winning.